“In the musical interludes [Judy] demonstrates her ability to sell a number like nobody’s business.” – Robert E. Murphy, Minneapolis Star Tribune

 July 4, 1943: Judy appeared on the CBS Radio show “The Pause That Refreshes On The Air” (sponsored by Coca-Cola whose tagline was “The Pause That Refreshes”).
 During this 30-minute program, Judy sang “That Old Black Magic”; “Over The Rainbow”; and “This Is The Army.”

 The studio orchestra was conducted by Andre Kostelanetz who had just conducted for Judy at her first concert on July 1st at the Robin Hood Dell in Philadelphia.
-As there are no extant recordings of that first time Judy was “in concert” this radio show gives us an idea of how it might have sounded.
+Although there are no extant recordings of that first time Judy was “in concert” this radio show gives us an idea of how it might have sounded.

 Listen to the complete show here: